-At June 30, 2021, the District had \$53,694,992 (net of depreciation) invested in a broad range of capital assets, including land, school buildings, administrative offices, athletic facilities, furniture and equipment.
-Total depreciation expense for the year was \$3,365,530 for governmental activities and \$8,090 for business type activities.
-Additions were made to governmental activities in the amount of \$2,660,208.
+At June 30, 2022, the District had \$52,514,315 (net of depreciation/amortization) invested in a broad range of capital assets, including land, school buildings, administrative offices, athletic facilities, furniture and equipment.
+Total depreciation/amortization expense for the year was \$3,708,857 for governmental activities and \$20,184 for business type activities.
+Additions were made to governmental activities in the amount of \$2,221,406.
 With the Elementary Schools projects completed, capital assets will continue to decrease, as depreciation will normally exceed the annual improvements.
-More detailed information about our capital assets are included in Note 7 to the financial statements.
+The table below was restated for 20/21 to include right-to-use lease assets which are included in furniture and equipment.
+More detailed information about our capital assets is included in Note 7 to the financial statements.